 Nineteen years old impoverished single parent mother recently suicided.
 Robodebt $9000 contributed to suicidality.
 All became too much.
 But left without a mum, and already without a dad.
 This is the Australia I know, live.

 Most recently, I have supported suicidal children, six, seven, nine, 10, 11, 12, 13, 14 years of age.
 So much living yet to do.
-Without dedicated support it is my very certain belief that some of them would not be without us today.
+Without dedicated support it is my very certain belief that some of them would not be with us today.

 I remember always a 13-year-old girl who took her life.
 Her eleven-year old brother found her.
 The carpetbaggers let her down.
 The researchers let her down.
 No report, working paper, no book changed the world, did not save her life, did not breathe hope.